blackmann/blackmann.github.io/src/content/blog/2023-in-review.md

 ### Mangobase

 This is my biggest and active project.
 A low-code Javascript backend framework.
-I built this out of the frustration of the new [FeathersJS](https://https://feathersjs.com/) version.
+I built this out of the frustration of the new [FeathersJS](https://https://feathersjs.com/) version (v5).

-FeathersJS v4 was a beautiful framework until v5 changed everything and made it stressful to add just one service. v4 required me to do very little. v5 required me to x5.
+FeathersJS v4 was a beautiful framework until v5 changed everything and made it stressful to add even one service. v4 required me to do very little. v5 required me to x5.

 I needed to move away from it.
 So I built Mangobase which copies a lot of concepts from Feathers (v4) and includes UI to do low-code stuff.